Next month sees the end of a relationship that began in November 1922 when the Met Office provided the BBC's first radio weather bulletin.

 The Met Office website provides a wealth of information including surface pressure charts and rainfall radar.
 In addition to the typical 5 day forecast, a detailed map version allows you to look at the forecast for your weather parameter of choice.

-From the 5 day forecast page for your location, follow the 'detailed forecast map' link and this will take you to a page like the image below.
+From the 5 day forecast page for your location, click on the Weather Map tab (next to the UK video forecast), then follow the 'detailed forecast map' link and this will take you to a page like the image below.
 Click on the 'show' arrowhead as highlighted

 This opens up a range of options which you can see below.
 Choose your parameter and follow the forecast by clicking the play button at the bottom of the map.